 The cherry on top for how AI is misunderstood was seen in Australia; the RoboDebt scheme.
 In 2016, the Australian government decided to enlist the help of AI to crack down on the abuse of their welfare system and clawback A$1.5 billion in three years.
 They implemented an automated debt recovery system (a seemingly Logic Programming AI) that was meant to accurately calculate how much a person owed or was owed by the government.
 Ironically, it has since incurred the Australian government A$1.2 billion in refunds and payouts.

 There were many things wrong with the implementation of the RoboDebt scheme, but let’s look at it from a purely technical standpoint.
 To this day, there hasn’t been any scrutiny against the AI used.
 Put simply it did exactly what it was meant to do and nothing more.
 The human checks and balances that were in place prior to the AI, however, were completely removed and they weren’t replaced.
 Fundamental errors in the system weren’t caught.
 In fact, the biggest technical scrutiny was from the way the Australian government averaged income.
 This was in place much before RoboDebt and its introduction only perpetuated the already existing problem at a rapid rate.
-Perhaps an AI is only as ‘intelligent’ as the people it is solving a problem for.

 Most of the AI stories that make it to the headlines greatly tip the scales of its perception and propagate misunderstanding in society.
 A single AI story shouldn’t shape it as a whole as there are many different types of AI - this article has only scratched the surface.
 Most AI research doesn’t make it to the headlines.
 However, there are many great applications and use cases of AI which will shape our future, and only when it does will we hear about it.